Pope Francis offers advice about how to face the daily challenges posed by the COVID-19 pandemic:

 On the Feast Day of Our Lady of Perpetual Help (the patroness of our Diocese) Pope Francis appointed Monsignor Greg Bennet (Melbourne) as the 10th Bishop of Sale.

-We warmly welcome Bishop-elect Bennet to our Diocese and pray for him as we prepare for his episcopal ordination a date for which has now been set as 20th October 2020.
+We warmly welcome Bishop-elect Bennet to our Diocese and pray for him as we prepare for his episcopal ordination at a date to be announced.

 Rediscovering the other treasures of the Church’s liturgical tradition